hausermsarah/hausermsarah/README.md

 # Sarah Hauser
 ## Hi there!

+### About me

+-Hello, my name is Sarah Hauser.
+I am a senior at the University of Montana and plan to graduate in the fall of 2024.
+I am a Media Arts and Game Design with a strong passion for video games and the community around them!
+I plan to find a job in the industry, I also have a few passion projects in my GitHub and works and examples of what I have done here.
+I work in programs such as Unity and Godot!
+I can code in C#, HTML, and Python!

 ### Works I have done!

 -I’m working on a passion project with friends; around 5 of us are working together to create a video game!
 I am very excited and passionate about this work!